Support our work ❤️

 London Craft Week

-London Artisan Week, a weeklong celebration of London's inventiveness and artisan heritage, is held each year.
-In addition to speeches, seminars, demonstrations, and displays, this annual event showcases a wide range of craftsmanship.
-PREVIOUS READ PARAGRAPH - REDUCED
+London Artisan Week is a weeklong celebration of London's inventiveness and artisan heritage held each year.
+In addition to speeches, seminars, demonstrations, and showcases a wide range of craftsmanship.

 Dates: Monday 11th to Sunday 17th May 2026

 Where: Multi-venue events across London (galleries, studios, shops, and cultural spaces).
-Here is the full list of venues.
+Full list of venues.
 LINK

 Why go: Great for browsing beautiful things (and you can build an entire day around a couple of neighbourhood events).